California group challenges Boy Scout ban on gays

-ORLANDO, Florida A review board for a California chapter of the Boy Scouts of America has challenged the national organization by recommending that an openly gay former Scout be awarded the top rank of Eagle.
+ORLANDO, Florida A review board for a California chapter of the Boy Scouts of America is challenging the national organization by recommending that an openly gay former Scout be awarded the top rank of Eagle.

+"From what I understand, this has never happened before," Eric Andresen, father of former scout Ryan Andresen, told Reuters.

-Bonnie Hazarabedian, who chaired the Boy Scout district review board that signed off on Ryan Andresen's Eagle scout application, said the recommendation was sent to the local Boy Scout chapter to be forwarded to the national headquarters for final approval.
+"It's the first in-your-face (challenge)," said Bonnie Hazarabedian, who chaired the Boy Scout district review board that signed off on Ryan's Eagle scout application and sent it to the local Boy Scout chapter to be forwarded to the national headquarters for final approval.

-"From what I understand, this has never happened before," Ryan's father, Eric Andresen, told Reuters.

-However, a spokesman for the Boy Scouts of America, Deron Smith, said the review board's recommendation never reached the national headquarters because it was stopped by the chief executive of Ryan's local Mount Diablo Silverado Boy Scout council.

 Ryan, 18, and his parents drew national attention in October after his Scoutmaster refused to sign his Eagle scout application because of his sexual orientation.

 More than 462,000 people subsequently signed the Andresens' petitions at Change.org calling on the Scoutmaster to sign.
-Meanwhile, the Andresens sent Ryan's application to the review board and Hazarabedian told Reuters she acted on it because it was filed before his ejection from the Boy Scouts.
+Meanwhile, the Andresens pushed Ryan's application up the Boy Scout hierarchy in the San Francisco Bay area, where it landed before Hazarabedian.

 "I don't think sexual orientation should enter into why a Scout is a Scout, or whether they are Eagle material," said Hazarabedian.
 "We felt without a doubt he deserved that rank."

+The Boy Scouts of America did not respond immediately to questions emailed by Reuters on Monday afternoon.
+At the time Ryan's case grabbed attention last fall, BSA spokesman Deron Smith issued a statement saying Andresen's Boy Scout membership had been revoked.

+Hazarabedian told Reuters she acted on Ryan's Eagle application because it was filed before his ejection.

-Andresen's father, who was a Boy Scout leader until his son was ejected, said the family was trying to send a message.
+Eric Andresen, who was a Boy Scout leader until his son was ejected, said the national office normally rubber-stamps the district recommendation within 30 to 60 days.
+Neither Hazarabedian nor the Andresens expect Ryan's Eagle award will come so easily.

-"It's the desire that no other Scout should ever have to go through this," Eric Andresen said.
+"It's gotten to the point that getting the Eagle doesn't matter so much.
+It's the message that counts.
+It's the desire that no other Scout should ever have to go through this," Eric Andresen said.

-Hazarabedian called the Scouts' anti-gay policy "something out of the Dark Ages."
+Hazarabedian called the BSA anti-gay policy "something out of the Dark Ages."

 In 1981 when Hazarabedian was a teenager, her friend's brother Tim Curran, a gay Eagle Scout, was the plaintiff in what became the landmark case in California upholding the right of the Boy Scouts, and private organizations in general, to discriminate on the basis of sexual orientation.

-Note: (This story is corrected to show recommendation made by review board, not the chapter)